AI Governance Institute logo

 Federated AI Governance Models Demand New Central Controls, Atos Playbook Finds

 Atos published The AI Governance Playbook: Local Autonomy, Global Control on May 30, 2025, offering an implementation-oriented framework aimed at enterprise compliance and technology leaders managing AI at scale.
-The playbook centers on a federated governance architecture in which individual business units retain decision-making latitude over AI experimentation and deployment at the operational edge, while a central governance function maintains binding controls over risk classification, data handling, agent authorization, and executive sign-off before any AI use case advances to production scale.
-The document names five control domains as foundational: centralized governance structures with clear accountability assignments, identity and lifecycle management for AI systems and agents, enterprise data governance tied to AI consumption, oversight mechanisms specific to autonomous agent deployment, and structured executive review processes that gate scale-up decisions.
-Unlike purely regulatory guidance, the playbook is prescriptive about organizational design, recommending that accountability for each control domain be explicitly assigned rather than assumed to fall within existing IT or legal functions.
+The playbook centers on a federated governance architecture in which individual business units retain operational autonomy over AI experimentation and deployment while a central governance function maintains binding controls over risk classification, data handling, agent authorization, and executive sign-off before any AI use case advances to production scale.
+The document identifies five foundational control domains: centralized governance structures with explicit accountability assignments, identity and lifecycle management for AI systems and agents, enterprise data governance tied to AI consumption, oversight mechanisms specific to autonomous agent deployment, and structured executive review processes that gate scale-up decisions.
+Unlike purely regulatory guidance, the playbook is prescriptive about organizational design, recommending that accountability for each control domain be formally assigned rather than assumed to fall within existing IT or legal functions.
+The playbook is global in scope and applies to enterprises operating across jurisdictions, with themes aligned to obligations emerging under the EU AI Act and model risk frameworks published by financial services regulators.